DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/12-23 UI Menus and Whatnot.md

 ### Progression

 At the end of the game, there is a door.
 The door has a magic seal on it.
-The m
+The magic seal has a series of runes around it.
+Each rune on this seal corresponds to a rune on each journal entry / experiment log.

+By default, journal entries will have a rune on the background of the page(?).

+On the other hand, incomplete experiment logs will not have t